 - 1. All new development should conserve and if possible enhance the landscape, safeguard the scenic beauty and avoid any negative impact on identified areas of distinctive character.
-Egerton areas of distinctive character have been identified as: - a) The Greensand Ridge and Greensand Way - b) the Conservation Area at the centre of the main settlement - c) ancient woodland, hedgerows and orchards - d) the dispersed settlement pattern over the Greensand Ridge, its slopes and the Low Weald - e) field patterns dating from medieval times, surrounded by native hedging and crossed by ancient stone pathways, sunken tracks and bridleways, reflecting the combination of Greensand fruit belt, Pluckley Mixed Farmland and Mundy Bois Mixed Farmland which straddle Egerton and other parishes - 2.
+Egerton areas of distinctive character have been identified as follows and are shown on Map 10 on page 84: - a) The Greensand Ridge and Greensand Way - b) the Conservation Area at the centre of the main settlement - c) ancient woodland, hedgerows and orchards - d) the dispersed settlement pattern over the Greensand Ridge, its slopes and the Low Weald - e) field patterns dating from medieval times, surrounded by native hedging and crossed by ancient stone pathways, sunken tracks and bridleways, reflecting the combination of Greensand fruit belt, Pluckley Mixed Farmland and Mundy Bois Mixed Farmland which straddle Egerton and other parishes. - 2.
 All new development should conserve and enhance landscape features of historic and environmental significance.
-These have been identified as the sunken lanes of: - a) Egerton House Road, - b) Greenhill, - c) Stone Hill, - d) Stonebridge Green, - e) Pembles Cross, and - f) Field Mill to the boundary of Charing Heath. - 3.
-Development proposals should offer a net biodiversity gain and these will be supported where they are specific to the local habitat. - 4.
-Development proposals that have the potential to result in damage to or loss of woodland habitats and wide grass verges or result in the loss of protected ancient trees, ancient woodland, veteran trees or hedgerows and which cause an adverse impact on biodiversity, which cannot be adequately avoided, mitigated or compensated for, or which harm the locality's special qualities, will not be supported (see also ENP P2). - 5.
-Development proposals should retain and protect the local drainage network and adopt a sustainable drainage (SuDS) approach to protect capacity and water quality.
+These have been identified as the sunken lanes listed below which are shown on Map 10 on page 84: - a) Egerton House Road, - b) Greenhill, - c) Stone Hill, - d) Stonebridge Green, - e) Pembles Cross, and - f) Field Mill to the boundary of Charing Heath. - 3.
+Development proposals should seek to include measures which will promote and enhance biodiversity, for example by safeguarding existing habitats, by including appropriate landscaping schemes and by maintaining wildlife corridors. - 4.
+Development proposals that have the potential to result in damage to or loss of woodland habitats and wide grass verges or result in the loss of protected ancient trees, ancient woodland, veteran trees or hedgerows and which cause an adverse impact on biodiversity, which cannot be adequately avoided, mitigated or compensated for, or which harm the locality's special qualities, will not be supported (see also ENP P2).